 The head of school will lead the team which includes deputies in charge of mentoring and duties.
 Other members of the team oversee student participation in key areas of school life such as drama, sport, choir, fundraising, Finlay and boarders in all year groups.

 There are also enrichment officers who look after co-curricular activities including the lower-sixth dance and who help with social events throughout the year.
 An academic enrichment officer coordinates teaching and learning officers throughout the school and a communication enrichment officer collates information from Student Voice PR officers, edits a student newsletter, and promotes school events to the student body.

-The mentoring team includes upper-sixth girls who advise lower-sixth society organisers and others who volunteer to visit lower school forms once a week to check younger pupils’ diaries and organisation, and offer peer support, friendship and advice.
+The mentoring team includes upper-sixth girls who advise with STRETCH activities and others who volunteer to visit lower school forms once a week to check younger pupils’ diaries and organisation, and offer peer support, friendship and advice.